 What can you do to maintain clean air in your house?

 The answer is to replace your air filters regularly.
 Air filters are cleaning devices in your HVAC system; they work by pulling air through the filter, trapping the irritants and pollutants, and preventing them from being circulated.
 The effectiveness of an air filter depends on several factors, including their physical condition.
 Therefore, it’s essential to replace them every 30-90 days.
-(You can read more about how often you should change your air filters here.)

 Keep these three things in mind when replacing your air filters.

 You’d be overwhelmed if you saw the number of air filters available (most retail stores only carry the 10 most common sizes).
 The right one for your home depends on several factors:

 If you have pets and a full house, consider a higher quality air filter.
 If your home’s occupants have allergies or respiratory issues or you’re an immaculate person, consider the MERV (minimum efficiency reporting value) rating before choosing an air filter – the lower the MERV rating, the less effective an air filter is.